followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/searchPanel/highlightCaseSensitive.md

 ===========================================================================

 <!--shortDescription-->
-Notifies the widget whether search is case-sensitive to ensure proper highlightning of search results.
+Notifies the widget whether search is case-sensitive to ensure that search results are highlighted correctly.
 Applies only if [highlightSearchText]({basewidgetpath}/Configuration/searchPanel/#highlightSearchText) is **true**.
 <!--/shortDescription-->

 <!--fullDescription-->